PrefectHQ/prefect/docs/concepts/events-and-resources.md

 some_function()
 ```

-This event now appears in the [event feed](/ui/events/) where you can visualize activity in context and configure [automations](/ui/automations/) to react to the presence or absence of it in the future.
+Emitted events will appear in the [event feed](/ui/events/) where you can visualize activity in context and configure [automations](/ui/automations/) to react to the presence or absence of it in the future.

 ## Resources

-Every event has a primary resource, which describes what object emitted an event.
-Resources are used as quasi-stable identifiers for sources of events, and are consutrcted as dot-delimited strings such as:
+Every event has a primary resource, which describes the object that emitted an event.
+Resources are used as quasi-stable identifiers for sources of events, and are constructed as dot-delimited strings, for example:

 ```
 prefect-cloud.automation.5b9c5c3d-6ca0-48d0-8331-79f4b65385b3.action.0